hpides/BDL/tutorial_01_windows_internet_sharing.md

 ## Build a HPC-Cluster with Raspberry Pis

-Now we will setup the Windows workstation to be able to share internet with the cluster.
+Now we will set up the Windows workstation to be able to share internet with the cluster.

 ### Share the Internet Connection